 Number 2: Final Fantasy VII Remake

 Final Fantasy VII Remake enhances nearly everything I love about the 1997 gaming landmark, or at least the first section, as this is only part one.
 I’m still not quite sure what it does best though, because it absolutely nails so many different things, especially the parts that it needed to.
 FFVIIR’s battle system is equally fun, challenging, and unique.
 The mix of mechanics from what you would see in today’s action games and old-school, turn-based JRPG’s is something fresh, yet familiar to Final Fantasy fans.
 The phenomenal soundtrack builds upon that of the original’s with remasters and remixes of iconic themes, and even throws in some new, memorable tracks of its own.
 The visuals are stunning, and bring a whole new level of beauty to one of my favorite worlds in all of gaming.
-FFVIIR also further fleshes out protagonist Cloud and a whole host of supporting characters, making me care about them even more than I did before.
+FFVIIR also further fleshes out protagonist Cloud, his allies, and a whole host of supporting characters, making me care about them even more than I did before.
 There were many, many times where I stopped moving around just to admire the view or listen to the music playing, and almost every battle was an absolute delight to engage in.
 Final Fantasy VII Remake had so much to live up to, probably more than any other video game remake to date, and in my opinion, it is an astonishing success.
 Here’s hoping the next chapters can reach the same dizzying heights that part one did.

 You can read my full review of Final Fantasy VII Remake here.